vuvk/audio_system/README.md

-# Sound system
+# Audio system
-Sound system based on alure1.2 (OpenAL) with file system based on PhysFS
+Audio system based on alure1.2 (OpenAL) with file system based on PhysFS

 ### alure1.2
 Alure is a C++ 3D audio API.
 It uses OpenAL for audio rendering, and provides common higher-level features such as file loading and decoding, buffer caching, background streaming, and source management for virtually unlimited sound source handles.